-Now in its 10th year, the brutal Syrian conflict has created suffering for millions of people in Syria.
-Since early 2011, the Syrian conflict has resulted in enormous suffering for millions of people, displacing an estimated 11.5 million Syrians (nearly half of the estimated pre-war population).
-Of the displaced Syrians, 5.4 million are living as refugees in neighboring countries — namely Turkey (3.6 million), Lebanon (nearly 1.5 million), and Jordan (over 650,000).
+The brutal Syrian conflict has created suffering for millions of people in Syria.
+Since early 2011, the Syrian conflict has resulted in enormous suffering for millions of people, displacing an estimated 13 million Syrians (more than half of the estimated pre-war population).
+Of the displaced Syrians, 5.4 million are living as refugees in neighboring countries — namely Turkey (3.8 million), Lebanon (nearly 840,000), Jordan (nearly 675,000), and Iraq (over 250,000).

 With no end in sight, these refugees and IDPs have little prospect of returning home anytime soon.
 Stability is the only way for Syrians to rebuild their lives.
 Every political and diplomatic effort is needed to avert a situation that will result in further displacement and bloodshed.

-Concern Worldwide is working to help the Syrian crisis, with vulnerable populations both inside Syria and with refugees and host families in Lebanon and Turkey, to deliver life-changing assistance through projects in education, livelihoods, protection, food security, and water and sanitation.
+Concern Worldwide is working to help the Syrian crisis, with vulnerable populations both inside Syria and with refugees and host families in Lebanon, Turkey, and Iraq, to deliver life-changing assistance through projects in education, livelihoods, protection, food security, and water and sanitation.

 As conflict continues with no end in sight, we are also coming into the winter season, where temperatures drop to 0° Fahrenheit, which will add to the plight of families struggling to meet basic needs.

-An estimated 13.4 million people inside Syria require humanitarian assistance.
-As of 2021, 8 in 10 people live below the poverty line, with coping mechanisms severely depleted and basics like food, education, and shelter becoming harder and harder to come by.
+An estimated 14.6 million people inside Syria require humanitarian assistance.
+As of 2022, more than 8 in 10 people live below the poverty line, with coping mechanisms severely depleted and basics like food, education, and shelter becoming harder and harder to access.

-Concern Worldwide has been responding to the crisis in Syria since 2013 and is currently active in northern Syria.
+Concern Worldwide has been responding to the crisis in Syria since 2013.
 Our teams on the ground are providing food and non-food items, including plastic sheeting, floor mats, solar lights, and blankets.
 Maintaining a very rapid emergency response, our turnaround time is generally two days for assessment and distribution.

 Reaching people in need is extremely difficult as the front-lines constantly change and human rights abuses and violations continue on a staggering scale.